Patara: Beach, Dunes, and Ruins

 Where To Stay

 Gelemiş is a quaint town with loads of pensions, small and boutique hotels, campsites, and villas available.
-Its also the most convenient location in regards to distance.
+It’s also the most convenient location in regards to distance.

 The hills above Gelemiş and Kalkan have, in recent years, been filled with villas scattered among the olive groves.
 These are a cost effective option for larger groups and a great way to have privacy.
 You’re going to want a car though as these tend to be rather far from the nearest shops.
 A big plus is that the grocers and restaurants in the nearby towns will deliver to your door.
 Search İslamlar Köyü villa or Üzümlü Köyü villa for lots of great options.
 If you book online in Turkish you’ll often get a reduced rate.

 From Gelemiş you’re just 10 kilometres from Xanthos and Letoon, learn more about them here!
 Make sure to check out what other destinations are in the region.

 Have any tips or info to add?
 Spot any mistakes?
 We’d love to hear about it.